bentoml/Yatai/DEVELOPMENT.md

     yatai-deployment-operator
     ```

-    2. `yatai-deployment-operator` is automatically setup when you run
+    2. `yatai-deployment-operator` is automatically set up when you run
        `yatai-api-server`, thus we need to scale the replica to 0 from
        `kubectl`: